 If you need more information about the different lines and rules of hockey, you should visit the FIH (International Hockey Federation) website under the rules of hockey section to find all the information that you might need.

-We hope that we provide you enough information about what a hockey field looks like.
+We hope that we provide you enough information about what a hockey field looks like and how big is a hockey pitch.
 If you have any other doubts, please contact us at firstname.lastname@example.org and we will try to help you!